Instant Pot Garlic Sesame Chicken

 Serving suggestions:

-- The traditional way to serve garlic sesame chicken is on rice so I usually use my instant pot stick of butter rice for a scrumptious meal.
+The traditional and most popular way to serve garlic sesame chicken is on rice, so I usually use my Instant Pot stick of butter rice for a scrumptious meal.
 Yes, you need a whole stick of butter for this rich buttery recipe.
+Or it also pairs with classic white rice, cauliflower rice, or egg fried rice.
+Another way to serve this dish is on top of a bed of Chinese noodles.

 Frequently asked questions

 Rubbery chicken is usually a direct result of overcooking.
 As it cooks, it loses moisture, and the fibers become elastic and rubbery.
-Because your Instant Pot cooks so quickly, it is easy to overcook it.
-That is why you have to follow the directions exactly.
-When I make my recipes, I ensure the temperature and cooking time are always precise because cooking is a science.
+Because the Instant Pot cooks so quickly, it is easy to overcook the meat.
+That is why you have to follow the directions exactly and ensure that you slice the chicken into equal, thicker pieces so they cook uniformly.

 Instant Pot Garlic Sesame Chicken